nikita-agrawal52/nikita-agrawal52/README.md

 ### Front End Developer Intern at Carikture
 - **Duration**: 2 months
-- **Role**: Developed and maintained the front end of web applications using React.js.
+- **Role**: Developed and maintained the front end of the educatioanal portal web application using HTML, CSS, JavaScript and Bootstrap.
-- **Achievements**: Improved the user experience and optimized the performance of web pages.
+- **Achievements**: Communicate at the meeting with the client for developing their educational portal web application.
+Created a visually appealing front-end.

 ---

 ## 🏆 Achievements

-- **Social Work**: Created a 10k+ community on Instagram focused on social awareness and support.
+- **Social Work**: Created a 9k+ community on Instagram focused on helping JEE and NEET students.
-- **NGO Contribution**: Actively contributed to Kosish NGO.
+- **NGO Contribution**: Actively contributed to Koshish Educational and Welfare Society.
-- **Leadership**: Served as the Web Development Head for IISF KNIT, managing a team and overseeing web projects.
+- **Leadership**: Served as the Web Development Head for IISF KNIT, managing a team and overseeing the development of website for event.
-- **Hackathons**: Participated in various hackathons, applying my skills to solve real-world problems under pressure.

 ---